-7.4 Copyright Notice
+7.3 Copyright Notice

-Lectures and course materials, including power point presentations, outlines, questions and solutions, assignments, and similar materials, are protected by copyright.
-The professor and publisher are the exclusive owners of copyright in those materials they create.
+Lectures and course materials, including power point presentations, outlines, and similar materials, are protected by copyright.
 You may take notes and make copies of course materials for your own educational use.
-You may not record lectures, reproduce (or allow others to reproduce), post or distribute lecture notes and other course materials publicly and/or for commercial purposes without the prior written consent of the professor.
+You may not record lectures, reproduce (or allow others to reproduce), post or distribute lecture notes, wiki material, and other course materials publicly and/or for commercial purposes without the written consent of your instructor.